Hurdy-gurdy: Buzzing bridge

 On French-style instruments, the sensitivity of the buzzing bridge can be altered by turning a peg called a tirant in the tailpiece of the instrument that is connected by a wire or thread to the trompette.
 The tirant adjusts the lateral pressure on the trompette and thereby sets the sensitivity of the buzzing bridge to changes in wheel velocity.
 When hard to trigger, the strike or the bridge is said "sec" (dry), "chien sec", or "coup sec".
 When easy to trigger, the strike or the bridge is said "gras" (fat), "chien gras", or "coup gras".

 There are various stylistic techniques that are used as the player turns the crank, striking the wheel at various points in its revolution.
 This technique is often known by its French term, the coup-de-poignet (or, more simply, the shortened coup).
 The percussion is transmitted to the wheel by striking the handle with the thumb, fingers or base of the thumb at one or more of four points in the revolution of the wheel (often described in terms of the clock face, 12, 3, 6, and 9 o'clock) to achieve the desired rhythm.
 A long buzz can also be achieved by accelerating the wheel with the handle.
 It is called either "un glissé" (a slide) or "une trainée" (a streak).
 More accomplished players are able to achieve six, eight, or even twelve buzzes within one turn of the wheel.

 On the Hungarian tekerő the same control is achieved by using a wedge called the recsegőék (control wedge, or literally "buzzer wedge") that pushes the drone string downward.
 In traditional tekerő playing, the buzzing bridge is controlled entirely by the wrist of the player and has a very different sound and rhythmic possibilities from those available on French instruments.

+Notable hurdy gurdy players

+Sergio González Prats is a Spanish musicologist and performer specializing in historically informed performance of Early Music.
+He is the director of Saüc Ensemble and is internationally recognized for his work in broadcasting the hurdy gurdy.
+In addition to his concert activity, he has played a key role in popularizing the instrument through digital platforms, particularly via his YouTube channel Zanfoneando, which has surpassed 500,000 views.

+Formerly of Blowzabella, Nigel Eaton is one of the most internationally recognized hurdy-gurdy players, bridging traditional and modern repertoires, he played hurdy-gurdy for Led Zeppelin and Loreena McKennitt.